Oral Roberts University: Campus

 The front entrance onto campus is a divided, landscaped roadway, originally called The Avenue of Flags and now renamed Billy Joe Daugherty circle, lined with lighted flags representing the more than 60 nations from which ORU students have come.

-The main academic building is the John D. Messick Learning Resource Center / Marajen Chinigo Graduate Center, an immense 900,000 square foot (80,000 m^{2}) facility with many pylon-like columns, gold-tinted windows and a lozenge-shaped footprint that university publicity says was styled after King Solomon's Temple.
+The main academic building is the John D. Messick Learning Resource Center / Marajen Chinigo Graduate Center, an immense 900,000 square foot (80,000 m^{2}) facility with many pylon-like columns, gold-tinted windows and a lozenge-shaped footprint that university states was styled after King Solomon's Temple.
 The Howard Auditorium is a gold, Buckminster Fuller-style geodesic dome used for movies, theatre productions, classes and seminars.
 Biweekly university chapel services are held in Christ's Chapel, a 3,500-seat building constructed in drape-like fashion as an echo of Oral Roberts's early tent revivals.
 The Googie style Prayer Tower at the center of campus was intended to resemble "an abstract cross and Crown of Thorns" and also houses a visitor center.
-The Mabee Center is an 11,000-seat arena on the southwestern edge of campus and is used for basketball games, concerts, church services and satellite television productions.
+The Mabee Center is an 8,500-seat arena on the southwestern edge of campus and is used for basketball games, concerts, church services and satellite television productions.
 Timko-Barton Hall houses musical and theatrical performance halls as well as classrooms devoted to the university's programs in the performing arts.
 The building's performance halls are often the scene of concerts and recitals by performing arts students.

 The Kenneth H. Cooper Aerobics Center houses basketball courts, an elevated running track, a free-weights and exercise room, a swimming pool and classrooms for students who are enrolled in health fitness courses (a requirement for all students).
 J.L.
 Johnson Stadium is a 2,200 seat baseball stadium located on the north of the campus.

 The Armand Hammer Alumni-Student Center was designed by KSQ Architects, PC, and constructed and completed in 2013.
 It is the first building to be built on the ORU campus in decades.
-It totes the largest TV in Oklahoma, a "living room" for students, a gaming center equipped with Wiis and Xboxes, pool tables, ping pong, and more.
+It houses the largest TV in Oklahoma, a "living room" for students, a gaming center equipped with Wiis and Xboxes, pool tables, ping pong, and more.
 The building is a modern design fitting for the campus.
-Students also enjoy addition restaurants and a coffee shop.
+The building also contains restaurants and a coffee shop.
 The Armand Hammer Student-Alumni Center also houses student government offices as well as board rooms for special meetings.
-No classes meet in this building; it is strictly for the use and enjoyment of the student body.
+No classes meet in the building.

 The Hamill Student Center is between Ellis Melvin Roberts and Claudius Priscilla Roberts Halls and houses restaurants on its lower level.
 Zoppelt Auditorium is on the ground level and is often used as a lecture hall for classes, forums and special events.
 Campus Security and the "Fireside Room" are also on ground level with the university cafeteria (called "Saga" by students) on the upper level.